nvmcr/DataScience_HandBook/Machine_Learning/README.md

 1. Standardize the data.
 2. Find the covariance matrix.
 The covariance matrix will be of dimensions p x p where p is the number of features.
 3. Find eigenvalues and eigenvectors of the covariance matrix and sort the eigenvectors in descending order of their eigenvalues to get principal components.
+### Watchouts
+1. How many principal components to consider?
+In case there is no definite goal of reaching 2D or 3D, then it's better to plot the scree plot which has eigenvalues on the y-axis and principal component number of the X-axis.
+As we expect the plot decreases with increasing PCs.
+Generally, people stop with the PC when the plot stops falling rapidly.
+2. PCA assumes there is a linear correlation among features.
+If the features are already independent or not linear (plot the data points to know if not linear) then PCA is of no use.
+3. There is another version called kernel PCA which can be used for non-linearly related features.
+Similar to SVM, the data is transformed into higher dimensions and then covariance matrix is computed.
+But this doesn't always work.
+So many use tSNE for non linear relations.
+4. Also mentioned before, PCA is scale variant so we standardize the data first.
+5. Interpretability is a key issue in PCA as Principal components say nothing about the data.

 ## t-SNE
 # Unsupervied Learning